 Horses come in a variety of colors and sizes.
-Some are massively beautiful like the Clydesdales that pull grand carriages and others can be relatively tiny.
+Some are massively beautiful, like the Clydesdales that pull grand carriages, and others can be relatively tiny.
 And while some smaller breeds of horses are not big enough to ride, they can make for wonderful companions.

 Smaller horse breeds can also be very hardy and strong creatures.
 They inherit their physique and constitution directly from primitive horse breeds.
 In ancient times, it wasn’t uncommon to see small and agile horses.
 Ponies and small horse breeds are much more closely related to the horses of old than most of the larger breeds today.

 And due to their massive strength in such a small package, small horses can be extremely utilitarian.
 They can haul heavy loads, help in mines, and even carry saddled individuals.
 They also make excellent pets and service animals.
+Let’s learn more about 10 of the smallest horse and pony breeds.

-How is a Small Horse Breed Classified?
+How Is a Small Horse Breed Classified?

 However, there are cases where a small breed horse grows taller than its maximum breed standard.
 When this happens, the horse is no longer considered a “small breed” and becomes a regular-sized horse.